marosan28/general-knowledge-quiz/README.md

   - Questions are presented in a clear way with a big (black-white) contrast, questions are more bold than the rest of the letters.
   - Answers each have their own box, on each question there are 4 possible answers.
-  - There is a big next button where a user can continue on to the next question.
+  - There is a next button at the bottom where a user can clicking continue on to the next question.

 ![App Screenshot](wireframes/images/question-box.png)